 Winter tyres: a final word

-Winter tyres hit the headlines in 2010 when much of Britain experienced a harsh winter and most of the country seemed to grind to a halt.
-Demand for winter tyres far outstripped supply as motorists were alerted to the benefits of specialist rubber.
+Winter tyres hit the headlines back in 2010 when much of Britain experienced a harsh winter and most of the country seemed to grind to a halt.
+Demand for winter tyres far outstripped supply as motorists were alerted to their benefits.

 In many ways, this is where the misconceptions stemmed from, with many consumers wrongly associating winter tyres with snow.
 Far better, we think to call them ‘cold weather’ tyres.